-Welcome to MySodbury, the online guide to what's on in the area, and who makes it happen!
+Welcome to MySodbury, your online guide to what's on locally, and the people, businesses and organisations that make it happen!

 See more events.

 Jo from The Wool Cellar and Deb’s the Fibre Faery from Crafty Cat Knitty Bits would like to extend you a warm welcome on the very first Sodbury Yarn Over Festival, to be held on April 6th and 7th in Chipping Sodbury Town Hall and the Old Grammar School!

 We have lots of amazing artists joining us from in and around Bristol, the South West and from farther afield.
 We are also joined by our local Guilds and other local groups, offering help, advice and demonstrations.

 After a number of years resting, and an annual pleading by residents and local businesses, the time is right to hold the Crib Festival at St John’s Church, Chipping Sodbury again.
 The plans are in their infancy and if you’d like to be part of the team organising this exciting event, please do get in touch.
 We’ll be holding the festival at the end of November 2024.
 For more information contact Paul Jones-Williams on 07980 240103 or by email below.